 The number 21 is often associated with perfection and completeness.
 This is because 21 can be formed by multiplying 3, which represents the divine, by 7, which represents completeness or perfection.
 Therefore, 21 can signify a divine completeness or perfect completion.

 Additionally, some biblical scholars believe that the number 21 represents a new beginning or something coming full circle.
 This is because 21 is the sum of the numbers 1-6, which represent the days of creation in the book of Genesis, and 7, which represents completion.
-Thus, 21 can signify the completion of a cycle and the start of a new one.
+Thus, 21 can signify a cycle’s completion and a new one’s start.

 21 and Divine Wisdom